Policies, Procedures and Request Form

 Financial impact planning

 Please be aware that there are financial implications attached to the purchase and installation of a flat panel HDTV.

 There are electrical costs, both of installation, and ongoing power consumption.

 There are HVAC costs, because electronic devices do emit heat, which can increase the cost of cooling, and can alter the effectiveness of thermostats located nearby,

 There are bandwidth issues related to devices connecting to the wired and wireless network.
 Many new Smart TVs have wireless access points built-in, which can be confusing to mobile devices when not connected to an internet connection.

-For these reasons, IWU’s Information Technology has instituted a technical equipment refresh cycle, and will encourage you to budget for the replacement of this equipment, starting at about the 5th year after the original purchase (for digital signage) and eight years (for classroom and office use).
+For these reasons, IWU’s Information Technology has instituted a technical equipment refresh cycle, and will encourage you to budget for the replacement of this equipment, starting at about the 4th year after the original purchase (for digital signage) and 7th year (for classroom and office use).
 To discuss the predicted life span of equipment in your department or office space, please contact the office of Institutional Media Technologies.